 The postholder will be an employee of the Utility Regulator and will be based at Queens House, Queen Street, Belfast.
-Please note that, this will be subject to Executive guidance on COVID-19 restrictions and staff are currently working from home.
+Please note that, this will be subject to Executive guidance on COVID-19 restrictions and staff are currently working from home remotely.
+It is envisioned that the Utility Regulator will adopt a hybrid approach to remote/office working.